GreenMashimaro/vite-tree-shaking-bug-reproduce/README.md

 Build result is not tree shaking.

-In `./packages/utils/src/index.ts` file export function `testTreeShaking`
+In `./packages/utils/src/index.ts` file export function `testTreeShaking`.

-The testtreeshaking function is never import, but the result of build contains `serialize-javascript`
+The `testTreeShaking` function is never import, but the result of build contains `serialize-javascript`.